fortinetdev/terraform-provider-fortiflexvm/website/docs/r/fortiflexvm_config.html.markdown

     service_pkg   = "FSASESTD" # "FSASESTD" (Standard) or "FSASEADV" (Advanced)
     bandwidth     = 1000       # Number between 25 and 10,000
     dedicated_ips = 4          # Number between 4 and 65,534 (inclusive)
+    # additional_compute_region = 0 # It can be scaled up in an increment of 1 but scaling down is NOT allowed.
   }
 }